phunterlau/scholar_extension/README.md

 ## How does it work

 It has a JS frontend and a python/flask backend.
 The JS frontend load the google scholar search page for its query and the list of search result.
 The python backend crawls each link, summarize with `gpt-4o-mini` and the whole page.
 After that, the JS frontend re-render the page and insert the result to the page top and next to each result.
-The page should look like this and the summaries are in orange boxes:
+The page should look like this and the summaries are in blue boxes:

 <image src="screenshots/scholar-extension.jpg" width="800">